 What motivated you to find a solution to the problem?

 My brother bought my wedding dress as a gift, but it’s a smaller size.
 Knowing this, I want the dress so bad and I had my eye on for ages; so this is my current motivation to get to the size I’ll be happy with.
 I’m getting married on the 30th of September 2017.
 I didn’t want to look back at our wedding photos and be disappointed about the way I look in them.

 Why did you choose Kylie as your Personal Trainer, and what have you been doing together to archive your goals?

 As mentioned before, Lee pointed out that Kylie would best suit our goals after getting to know what we wanted out of Personal Training, and from there she has worked with us to come up with training sessions to specifically target our problem areas.
 Every week we do something different to change up our workout and keep our bodies guessing, so it doesn’t become mundane.
 She is always giving us tips on diet and exercises out of our Personal Training sessions as well, which is a good help when working out on our own.

 What are your goals for the future?

 My main goal in life is to be as best a role model for my kids that I can be in all aspects, not just with health and fitness, though that is one of the more important things.
 I want my kids to grow up loving being active and healthy.
-I feel like a better person when exercising and eating well, and want to continue to do so in the future.
-I also get inspired by friends and family who watch my journey and decide to change their way of life due to the outcome of mine.
+Feel like a better person when exercising and eating well, and want to continue to do so in the future.
+Being inspired by friends and family who watch my journey.
+They decide to change their way of life due to the outcome of mine.
 This is the perfect example of working hard to get results.